zone117x/node-cryptonote-pool/README.md

     "enabled": true,
-    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "denomination": 100000000000 //truncate to this precision and store remainder
+    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "denomination": 100000000000 //truncate to this precision and store remainder